Skip to content

 Contract constants

 Unlike variables, constants cannot change.
-Their values are calculated in compile-time and cannot change during execution.
+Their values are calculated at compile-time and cannot change during execution.

-Constant initializations must be relatively simple and only rely on values known during compilation.
-If you add two numbers for example, the compiler will calculate the result during build and put the result in your compiled code.
+Constant initialization must be relatively simple and only rely on values known during compilation.
+If you add two numbers, for example, the compiler will calculate the result during the build and put the result in your compiled code.

 You can read constants both in receivers and in getters.